-Some hemp strains are specifically bred to have high levels of beneficial cannabidiol (CBD).
 As cannabidiol is poorly soluble in water, cannabidiol extracted from these hemp plants is generally mixed with hemp seed oil, olive oil or sesame oil to produce so-called cannabidiol oil.

 These cannabidiol hemp extracts are increasingly popular for their ability to reduce anxiety and promote relaxation and general feelings of well-being.
 They do this by tapping into your body’s own cannabinoid system.